MicrosoftDocs/cross-device/project-rome-docs/msgraph-notifications/receiving-notifications/android/index.md

 * Adding the SDK and Initializing the Connected Devices Platform
 * Associate the Notification Service with Connected Devices Platform

+If you have completed any of these steps already for your app it is not necessary to redo them.

 First, you must complete the MSA and/or AAD App Registration.
-If you've done this already, skip to the next section.
 [!INCLUDE [android/platform-init](../../../includes/android/notifications-app-registration-onboarding.md)]
 Next, you must onboard with Microsoft Windows Dev Center to get access to the Connected Device Platform in order to integrate with cross-device experiences including use of Graph Notifications.
-If you've done this already, skip to the next section.
 [!INCLUDE [android/notification-init](../../../includes/android/notifications-dev-center-onboarding.md)]
 Next, you must add the Project Rome SDK to your project and initialize the Connected Devices Platform.
-If you've done this already, skip to the next section.
 [!INCLUDE [android/notification-init](../../../includes/android/notifications-platfrom-init.md)]
 Lastly, you must enable your app to receive push notifications.
-If you've done this already, skip to the next section.
 [!INCLUDE [android/notification-init](../../../includes/android/notifications-notification-init.md)]

 ## Initialize a Graph Notification channel
-At a high level, the SDK allows your app to subscribe to different channels in order to receive and manage different types of User Data – including Graph Notifications, User Activities, and more.
+The Project Rome SDK allows your app to subscribe to different channels in order to receive and manage various types of user data – including Graph Notifications, User Activities, and more.
 These are all stored and synced in **UserDataFeed**. **UserNotification** is the class and data type corresponding to a user-targeted notification sent via Graph Notifications.
 To integrate with Graph Notification and start receiving UserNotification published by your app server, you will first need to initialize the user data feed by creating a **UserNotificationChannel**.
 You should treat this like the platform initialization step above: it should be checked and possibly redone whenever the app comes to the foreground (but not before platform initialization).

 The following methods initialize a **UserNotificationChannel**.